Journey - Trouble on the Road

 - Why do we need to follow traffic rules?

-Tell the children that everybody needs to follow the traffic rules.
+Tell the students that everybody needs to follow the traffic rules.

 Explain that traffic signs are one way of reminding people of the rules.

-Show the four traffic signs from the set and ask the children if they can guess what they mean.
+Show the four traffic signs from the set and ask the students if they can guess what they mean.

 Tell them they’re going to play a game!

-Place the traffic signs around the classroom and ask the children to pretend they’re each driving their own high-speed train.
+Place the traffic signs around the classroom and ask the students to pretend they’re each driving their own high-speed train.

 Explain that they should slow down or stop when approaching marked areas.

-Act as a police officer controlling the flow of traffic, or ask one of the children to do it.
+Act as a police officer controlling the flow of traffic, or ask one of the students to do it.

-Have each group of children pick a building card and build the model shown.
+Have each group of students pick a building card and build the model shown.

-Have the children work together to build a Y-shaped track and place their models alongside it.
+Have the students work together to build a Y-shaped track and place their models alongside it.

 Place the action bricks in random places along the track.